-Lions Clubs Ireland launch the Lions Ireland Type 2 Diabetes Awareness Strategy, – joining Lions Clubs worldwide in adopting Diabetes as a Signature Project.
-Lions Clubs Ireland and Lions in more than 200 countries are committed to undertaking 1 Million Diabetes Assessments to mark World Diabetes Day on 14th November 2020.
+Lions Clubs Ireland launched the Lions Ireland Type 2 Diabetes Awareness Strategy – joining Lions Clubs worldwide in adopting Diabetes as a Signature Project.
+Lions Clubs Ireland and Lions in more than 200 countries committed to undertaking 1 Million Diabetes Assessments to mark World Diabetes Day on 14th November 2020.

 Diabetes Ireland and Diabetes UK (NI) estimates that there are 340,000 individuals with diabetes in Ireland and approximately 80% have Type 2 Diabetes.
 Lions Clubs Ireland, with 102 clubs and 2,300 members in the 32 counties are organising a variety of projects and events aimed at raising awareness of Type 2 Diabetes and promoting healthy lifestyles.

 Projects include the production of an informative bookmark, to the distribution of apples to primary school children as a symbol of healthy living, to local and national press and social media PR campaigns.

 The Lions Signature Project aims to address the risk of Type 2 Diabetes., where eating healthily, increasing the level of physical activity and maintaining a healthy weight, all play a role in preventing or delaying the onset of Type 2 Diabetes.